Robin Klar

 Prior to joining NYU Meyers Klar was a full-time faculty member at the University of Massachusetts, Worcester Graduate School of Nursing.
 She was an architect in the development, implementation, and evolution of the Graduate Entry Program for eleven years.

-Post-doctoral Fellowship, Global Health, Case Western Reserve University
+Post-doctoral Fellowship in Global Health, Case Western Reserve University

 Built Environment